QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

 To study it, we could map it into an instance of `LinearStateSpace <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/lss.py>`_ from `QuantEcon.py <http://quantecon.org/python_index.html>`_

-We will in fact use a different set of code for simulation, for reasons described below
+But here we will use a different set of code for simulation, for reasons described below